-So if you’re an incoming first-year or just a Columbia student in need of a refresher on campus etiquette, Spectrum has compiled a list of unwritten rules to follow in your dorm, at the dining halls, and in and outside the classroom.
+If you’re an incoming first-year or just a Columbia student in need of a refresher on campus etiquette, Spectrum has compiled a list of unwritten rules to follow in your dorm, at the dining halls, and in and outside the classroom.

-Keep track of your laundry and don’t leave your clothes in the dryer all day.
+Keep track of your laundry, and don’t leave your clothes in the dryer all day.

 Don’t be surprised if you find your clothing strewn atop the dryer three hours after your cycle finished.
 Avoid doing laundry in between classes or during a particularly busy day—you’ll probably forget about your clothes.
 Set a timer to make sure you get them in a timely manner.

 Don’t eat leftovers or takeout in your room; it’s going to smell.